Holy Mountain of China-Fanjingshan: An Island of metamorphic sea karst

 Photo-theatlantic.com

-There is a tricky vertical ascent of 100 meters to the top, this makes a magical appearance to the place.
-Here two peaks each one topped by a Buddhist temple and connected by a bridge, this looks absolutely amazing.
-Apart from this, the Mushroom Stone stands 10 meters high is the most photographed feature in the region.
+There is a tricky vertical ascent of 100 meters to the top, which makes a magical appearance at the place.
+Here are two peaks, each one topped by a Buddhist temple and connected by a bridge; this looks absolutely amazing.
+Apart from this, the Mushroom Stone, which stands 10 meters high, is the most photographed feature in the region.
 There are many other strange rock formations and features on Fanjingshan.

 Fanjingshan